 A few things that genuinely help:

+Spend at least one night in Kalpa or Sangla before pushing into Spiti.
+This lets your body adjust gradually.
+Drink more water than you think you need.
 Avoid alcohol for the first couple of days at altitude.
 Walk slowly when you get to places like Kaza, Kibber, or Langza.
 If you feel a headache, nausea, or unusual dizziness, rest.
 Do not push higher.

 The Shimla side entry is naturally better for acclimatisation because the elevation gain is gradual.
 Going in from Manali, you cross Rohtang (or go through the Atal Tunnel) and then Kunzum Pass quickly, which gives your body less time to adjust.